kong.service package

 str

-static set_header(header: str, value: Any) None[source]
+static set_header(header: str, of: table) None[source]

 Sets a header in the request to the Service with the given value.
 Any existing header with the same name will be overridden.
 If the header argument is “host” (case-insensitive), then this also sets the SNI of the request to the Service.